Two minutes of silence across the Netherlands: Remembrance Day

 Unable to attend?
 No problem, people don’t really go out of their way to attend commemoration ceremonies, so don’t worry if you can’t.

-Instead, many people choose to pay their respects by holding their own two minutes of silence on May 4 and stopping what they are doing for a few minutes.
+Instead, many people pay their respects by observing a two-minute silence on May 4 and pausing for a few minutes.

 How do you usually pay your respects during Remembrance Day?
 Tell us in the comments below.